 Are you kidding me right now?
 My face matches Eric’s face of pure panic and without any sense of logical reasoning, I too pat myself down frantically, as if it will somehow produce the car keys.
 This cannot be happening.
-If the heroin would allow for me to feel any kind of real emotion, I would be in tears right now.
+If the heroin would allow me to feel any kind of real emotion, I would be in tears right now.
 In fact, despite how numb I am, I can actually feel them welling up in my eyes.
 Our entire night has been spent lurking in shadows, crawling through fields and trespassing through yards and now I fear we will spend the dawn hours that are nearing, doing the same.

 Eric’s face turns to a mischievous grin, as he slowly produces the keys from his pocket.
 He dangles them and sways them back and forth, like a hypnotist might do with his watch.
 This was all a game.
 He hadn’t lost the car keys.
 He simply takes pleasure in upsetting me and saw an opportunity to induce fear and hurt, so he took it.
-He tosses the keys at my face without warning and I raise my arm to shield me from impact.
+He tosses the keys at my face without warning and I raise my arm to shield me from the impact.
 I can’t believe it.
 Why can’t I believe it?
 This is not anything new.
 This is Eric.
 This is a vicious cycle of my putting up with his relentless torment and abuse.

 He wants me to scream at him.
 He needs me to start a fight.
 How else can he justify leaving me so that he can go to Tara’s house with some bullshit ass concoction that will put the entire blame on me for not showing up or responding?
 An elaborate tale of us fighting and my pulling off the road and insisting that he exit my vehicle on foot, leaving him to walk for hours to get to her house.
 How else, would he rationalize this as my fault and walk off into the night sincerely believing he is completely justified in doing so.
 Of course, he is going to provoke me to scream, argue and fight with him.
 He needs me to give him an excuse to go trade his alleged stolen iPhone for dope and get him off the hook for our absence tonight with Tara.

-Naturally, I don’t realize any of this until I am driving away towards Angie’s because he has ran off abandoning me in the night.
+Naturally, I don’t realize any of this until I am driving away towards Angie’s because he has run off abandoning me in the night.
 Alone and out of money and dope, the tears begin to stream down my cheeks.
 I replay the events of tonight over and over through my speculating mind.
 The low fuel light comes on and I am reminded of one more thing I need to obtain to survive another day out here on these cold, dark and hopeless streets of pure agony and hell.

-Once I arrive to Angie’s she greets me at the door with her judgmental eyes and irritated tongue lashing about my involvement with Eric.
+Once I arrive at Angie’s she greets me at the door with her judgmental eyes and irritated tongue lashing about my involvement with Eric.
 She is relentless with her retelling of all of the events she can recall of my being deliberately naive and ignorant with my own justifications for putting up with him.
 In addition, she notices the Nike tread mark on my cheek and won’t allow me to make any excuses or fabricate any illusions as to how that tread ended up on my face.
 While she is unsure of the exact details of how I obtained this evidence of abuse, she is certain that it came about in a domestic dispute and the perpetrator of that abuse was Eric.

 Angie invites me to sit on her bed and asks if I need a change of clothes.
-I inform her that I have clothes out in my car and she suggest that I go get a change and shower to get warm and cleaned up.
+I inform her that I have clothes out in my car and she suggests that I go get a change and shower to get warm and cleaned up.
 After I comply with her suggestion, we sit on her bed and she loads a foil with a decent size piece of tar.
 She doesn’t offer me to smoke out with her but it is implied by her engaging in this activity in front of me that she will pass me the foil.
 While everything she has said about Eric using me and only being around me because he needs something from me is accurate, I can’t help but roll my eyes at the realization that she is equally guilty in her association with me.

 She passes the foil to me and as I put the tooter to my mouth to inhale the smoke, I wait for her to change the subject to what it is that she needs from me that will justify her getting me high without putting in on it, (supplying dope/money to match).
 Heroin is different than meth.
 You can find yourself privilege to meth rotations frequently, without being expected to do anything.
 People load the pipe and pass it around like they would a bowl of weed, (marijuana).
 It’s more social than heroin.
 When someone is smoking heroin with you, they risk running out and being sick.
 No one risks that without believing you are going to somehow be a part of helping them get more or are yourself going to break out a chunk of tar and match what they have offered.